If you're an entrepreneur, then you already know that copywriting plays a major role in everything from marketing to networking, B2B or B2C.

 In other words, if you claim that there are only 50 prints of a limited art release, then there should only be 50 total in the world.
 Not 51, not 60, and certainly not enough for a second wave claiming "limited edition" again.

-If you claim your ebook is only free for the first 25 readers who sign up to your course on social media marketing, then that should be held as truth.
+If you claim your ebook is only free for the first 25 readers who sign up for your course on social media marketing, then that should be held as truth.
 There should be no other free downloads after 25 people have signed up for your course.

 Otherwise, you'll put your credibility into question, which is never a good thing.
 Remember, as a business, part of your success is attributed to being trustworthy.